 Each culture has its own set of values.
 Some people consider these beliefs to be more important than others.
 While we are children, our parents make choices for us in the belief that they are for our benefit.
 Once we are adult, we can decide on our own values.
 Research indicates that both the cultural and religious beliefs we hold influence the way we express our sexuality.

 Before the availability of reliable contraception, intercourse inevitably led to pregnancy.
 Marriage is a legal contract aimed at ensuring that men pay for the families that result from the regular sex they want.
 Women hope for love, respectability and support for their family goals.
 Although a woman tries to attract a man, she waits for him to propose marriage before considering the attention he pays her to be a sign of love rather than lust.

-Once reliable contraceptive became available it was proposed that women would instantly behave as men do.
+Once reliable contraceptive became available it was proposed that women should behave as men do.
 This has not happened.
-In general men still have to date women before there is likely to be any sexual activity.
+Men still need to date women before there is likely to be any sexual activity.
 Men still ask women to marry them.
-The issue of consent is alive and well.
-Women primarily agree to sex in combination with a loving relationship.
+A proposal represents a man’s offer of financial support.
+Most women only offer sex in combination with a loving relationship.

 Anyone who lacks a response to erotic stimuli cannot appreciate the mental turn-on of sex.
 They question the purpose of sexual activity and seek a moral or a spiritual justification for sex.
 Women, more than men, look for spiritual justifications for sex.
 The modern tantra movement is an example of this.
 Confusion arises because it is not appreciated that orgasm is a response to erotic (not emotional) stimuli.
 A positive response to eroticism occurs naturally when a person is responsive (capable of orgasm).
 We respond positively to eroticism because we are aroused by erotic stimuli.